- Services for Business

 It is the duty of healthcare professionals to ensure that those patients who are particularly vulnerable are well looked after, and steps are taken to avoid exposing them to the risks of amputation.

 A cancer diagnosis can often mean an amputation is carried out to remove severely damaged body tissues, and to prevent malignant tumours from spreading to other parts of the body.
-Sometimes, if there has been a delay in diagnosis or treatment, amputation may be carried out as a last resort - however, it could have been avoidable.
+Sometimes, if there has been a delay in diagnosis or treatment, amputation may be required as a last resort when it could have been avoidable.